 Heidi May Wilson, Senior Manager, Media Relations

-ALEXANDRIA, Va., (May 21, 2019)—National PTA is pleased to announce the recipients of its 2019 Jan Harp Domene Diversity and Inclusion Award.
-The award honors one state, one district/council/region and one local PTA for achievement in the areas of diversity and inclusion.
+ALEXANDRIA, Va., (June 26, 2020)—National PTA is pleased to announce the recipients of its 2020 Jan Harp Domene Diversity and Inclusion Award, which honors PTAs for outstanding achievement in the areas of diversity and inclusion.

 This year’s recipients are:

 Austin Council of PTAs goes beyond offering interpreters and translated flyers.
 Many of the PTAs in the council operate completely in Spanish, and nearly half of the members on the council board are bilingual in Spanish and English.
 Additionally, 80 PTA leaders from the council and Austin Independent School District campuses will be participating in Beyond Diversity, a two-day training that helps people learn about, talk about and confront inequities related to race.
 About 40 PTA leaders from the council will continue that work in the upcoming school year with half-day workshops every other month.
 Austin Council of PTAs Mini Grant Program is another way the council works to provide support to PTAs across the city with great socioeconomic diversity.
 Through the program, grants have been awarded to 10 PTAs for mentoring, a curriculum to teach science through dance, field trips, a PTA garage sale and fundraiser, a clothing closet and other programs.
 With some PTAs in Austin operating with six figure budgets and many more struggling to raise small amounts, this program helps send money to areas where it is most needed.